-This is where it all begins.
-Deciding on an essay topic usually causes the most anxiety among applicants.
-You struggle to come up with the right essay idea, but it’s not that easy.
+Choosing your essay topics for college usually causes the most anxiety among applicants.
+First, see a list of essay topic ideas.
+You struggle to come up with the right college essay idea, but it’s not that easy.
 To compound the problem, colleges aren’t much help since they often pose only generic questions, leaving the part of conceiving something creative and clever up to you.
-So when it’s time to write your essay, you’ll need to crunch your brain cells.
+So when it’s time to select topics to write about for college, you’ll need to crunch your brain cells.

-Do’s and DONT’s to Consider Before You Decide
+Do’s and DONT’s to Consider When Deciding on Essay Topics for College

 DO convey an overall positive message.
 Sarcasm and cynicism will not get you far.